ncabelin/speaking-child/README.md

 MEAN Stack application that assists parents/caregivers in monitoring and developing their kid's speech therapy.

-1. Add words to a database of words
+1. Add words to a database of words, show words and filter by search term
-2. If you add 2 or more words the element will be classified as a phrase
+2. If you add 2 or more words the element will be saved as a phrase
 3. Display statistics (single words, 2 word phrases, 3 word phrases, different sounds)
-4. Display history line graph of progress
+4. Display history line graph of progress via d3 (in progress...)
-5. Add weekly goals
-6.
+5. A guide is present that contains recommended words to practice and shows which words are already in the child's vocabulary

+## To Do
+1. Add admin panel
+2. Add 'forgot password'

 ## Restful API Dependencies